 We're adding extra lanes to the Monash Freeway between Warrigal and Cardinia Roads to make your journey quicker, easier and safer.

-As part of Stage 2 of the Monash Freeway Upgrade, we will:
+As part of Stage 2 of the Monash Freeway Upgrade, we'll:

 - upgrade O’Shea Road to three lanes in each direction between Clyde Road and Soldiers Road

 - extend O’Shea Road so it joins the Beaconsfield interchange

 - upgrade the Beaconsfield interchange to a full diamond interchange – we’ll add an inbound freeway off-ramp and an outbound freeway on-ramp